Biden launches sweeping COVID-19 changes on first full day in White House

 The Trump administration had invoked the law, which grants the president broad authority to “expedite and expand the supply of resources from the U.S. industrial base,” for protective gear, but never enacted it for testing or vaccine production.

-Biden will also direct the Federal Emergency Management Administration to reimburse states and tribes fully for the costs associated with National Guard-related efforts to combat the virus.
+Biden will also direct the Federal Emergency Management Agency to reimburse states and tribes fully for the costs associated with National Guard-related efforts to combat the virus.

 The measure restores “full reimbursement” from the FEMA Disaster Relief Fund for costs related to re-opening schools.
 FEMA funds are typically dispersed after hurricanes, floods or other natural disasters.